dtomvan/direnv-instant/README.md

 - `DIRENV_INSTANT_TMUX_DELAY`: Delay in seconds before spawning tmux pane (default: 4)
 - `DIRENV_INSTANT_DEBUG_LOG`: Path to debug log file for daemon output

+## FAQ

+### How does direnv-instant differ from lorri?

+While both tools provide automatic environment rebuilding for Nix projects, direnv-instant offers several key usability improvements:

+- **Built-in visibility**: After 4 seconds (configurable), direnv-instant automatically spawns a tmux split pane showing direnv output.
+You don't need to separately monitor journal logs to see what's happening.
+- **Transparent rebuilds**: With lorri, you have to actively watch the journal to know if it's doing heavy rebuilds. direnv-instant makes this visible by default in your terminal.
+- **Interruptible**: Unlike lorri, you can ctrl-c to interrupt operations when needed.
+- **Shell integration focused**: direnv-instant is specifically designed as a drop-in replacement for direnv's shell integration, working with any direnv-compatible project.

 ## License

 MIT